AImagineers-io/alchemy/README.md

 ---

 # Version History

+## V.0.1.0
+- added core app, this will store all shared models.
+- added dashboard app, built a basic nav screen
+- fixed the admin view not detecting static css
+- started document processing logic (flowchart is done, create a new app)

+# Pending
 -

-# Pending
-- fix the admin view not detecting static css

 # Journal